lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 [^5]: Some people call these subsystems.
 [^6]: I use _switch_ to denote a hard, discrete change between parts, which usually occurs when I'm triggered and can be disorienting.
 I use _shift_ to denote a smooth change between parts, which occurs more often than switching for me and can internally feel like a gear shifting in my brain.

 Now, while this may sound like a difficult way to live---and in many aspects it certainly is---I believe the language used to describe this disorder makes it sound a lot more severe than it feels internally, at least to me.
-Many of my parts share memory and are cooperative with one another.
-But because of my system structure, I struggle with many aspects of time and memory, such as knowing what day, month, or sometimes year it is when I wake up in the morning, remembering what I did yesterday, or even 5 minutes ago, and losing anywhere from days to weeks of time due to a trauma trigger.
-However, I have had DID my entire life, and I have, for the most part, lived a conventionally successful life despite this.
+I have had DID my entire life, and I have, for the most part, lived an enjoyable and conventionally successful life despite this.
 I know no other way of living---this is normal to me.
+However, because of my system structure, I struggle with many aspects of time and memory[^8], such as knowing what day, month, or sometimes year it is when I wake up in the morning, remembering what I did yesterday, or even 5 minutes ago, and losing anywhere from days to weeks of time due to a trauma trigger.
 Only since learning that I have DID and gaining the language to describe my experiences did I know the way I experience the world is different from most others, and could be considered disordered.
 However, this is my normal, and always has been.

+[^8]: My symptoms include more than just time and memory problems, but those aren't explicitly due to my system structure, and may be addressed in later posts.

 It's taken me just over a year of therapy to get to the awareness I have today, and I know there's so much more I'm unaware of.
 At the very begining of my journey to discovering how I operate, I never could have imagined that I had this chaotic of a system.
 Internally, I feel fine, and generally okay.
 When I take a step back and look at the facts of my situation, I can objectively see that I should be having a difficult time right now.
 However, I feel emotionally detached and have an overall positive worldview.